Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 “Red Bike Moment"

-At 12, Cassius Clay’s new red bicycle was stolen.
+At 12, Clay’s new red bicycle was stolen.
 In tears, he reported the theft to white police Sergeant Joe Martin.
-Ali said he wanted to “whup” the thief.
+Clay said he wanted to “whup” the thief.

 Martin told Clay to learn how to fight before seeking retaliation.